shadow-mooses/ecom_ETL_stack/notes.md

 - containerized version of airflow
 - standalone installation of dbt

+## Schedules
+- Airflow to generate new data for data warehouse cluster every five minutes
+- Airflow to trigger data cleaning and write data to a compute cluster every 10 minutes
+- dbt to refresh it's sources/models (dbt run) every 15 minutes.

 ## Data Flow

-Airflow to generate and write new lines of data every minute to the sales/orders/customers tables in mysql Build data transformations in dbt
+Airflow to generate and write new lines of data every minute to the sales/orders/customers tables in mysql - this is to simulate online orders coming through.
+Build data transformations in dbt - this is to simulate transformations of tables for an analyst or bi tool to manipulate and dashboard.
-Airflow to trigger a dbt run every 5 minutes to refresh tables
+Airflow to trigger a dbt run every 5 minutes to refresh tables.

 ## Initialization notes
 Airflow